jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 -Throttling (Russia's TSPU as an example)
 -Internet blackouts

-## Readings (subject to change, but with at least two weeks notice):
+## Readings:

+Refer to the course website for readings on Mondays.
+You are expected to read the assigned paper(s) for each day and come prepared to discuss it.

 ## Assessment

-Students will be evaluated on attendance and participation, their performance on homework assignments, and their performance on exams.
+Students will be evaluated on attendance, their performance on homework assignments and final projects, and their performance on exams.
 Details are above.

 ## Homework Due Dates

-Homework due dates will be posted in advance on the class website and announced in class.
+Homework due dates will be posted in advance on Canvas and announced in class.
 All times will be Mountain Standard Time, i.e., Arizona time.

 ## Academic Integrity